jjones4/cBudget/README.md

 5. Build the source file.
    - C:\temp\cBudget-main>cl cBudget.c
 6. An object file and an executable file should be created.
-7. To run the program from the Developer Command Prompt.
+7. Run the program from the Developer Command Prompt.
    - C:\temp\cBudget-main>cBudget.
 8. You should be presented with the program's main menu.